christofsteel/pyautosplit/README.md

   * `name`, the name of the game
   * `command`, the launch command to run the game
-  * `cwd`, the working directory of the command (optional)
+  * `cwd`, the working directory of the command*
   * `frequency`, how many times a second should the memory be read
-  * `time`, how does one calculate the ingame time in seconds (optional).
-If not present, realtime will be used.
+  * `time`, how does one calculate the ingame time in seconds.
+If not present, realtime will be used.*
   * `variables`, variables, that can be used to define other components (see below)
   * `events`, events, that can trigger splits, resets etc. (see also below)

+(Fields marked with an asterisk are optional)

 #### Variables